 Information for children and young people

-If a child is at an immediate risk of danger, please call the police on 999.
+If you or another child are in immediate risk of danger, please call the police on 999

 Information for adults

 Some adults are particularly vulnerable to being hurt or abused because they have a disability, illness, or impairment and need help and support.
 It is not always intentional, but it is still abuse.

 If you are a vulnerable adult with care and support needs ask yourself the following questions: